And my understanding urges

 - Arranged Marriage: Joukahainen promises that Väinämöinen can marry his sister Aino.
 His mother is just happy for having a powerful sorcerer as a son-in-law.
 Aino doesn't take it as well and is Driven to Suicide.
 Later, Louhi strongly suggests her daughter to marry Väinämöinen, but doesn't object when she chooses Ilmarinen instead.
 She is forced to chose, though.

-- Berserk Button: Slave boy Kullervo's knife breaks on a stone which Ilmarinen's wife has baked into his bread.
+- Berserk Button: Slave boy Kullervo's knife breaks on a stone that Ilmarinen's wife has baked into his bread.
 The knife being the only possession he still had from his family, he snaps and summons packs of bears and wolves from the forest, which tear the jerkass mistress to pieces.

 - Blow You Away: Väinämöinen makes winds to blow Ilmarinen to Pohjola.